minio/simdcsv/README.md

                                                                                          ^           ^
 ```

-The bitmasks for the quotes and the separators are passed directly to the second stage.
+The bit masks for the quotes and the separators are passed directly to the second stage.
 The delimiter mask is the OR of the carriage return mask shown above in combination with the mask of newline characters from the original data.

 ```
         quotes: 0000000000000000000000000000000100000101000001000000000000000000·0000100000000100000000000010001000000000000000000000000000000000